ohshitgorillas/qmk_firmware/keyboards/planck/rev7/keymaps/planck7/README.md

 ### SpongeMock Mode
 The keyboard contains a QMK module called SpongeMock, which randOMlY CaPitaliZEs leTtERs to MimiC tHE sPONGEBob MOckING mEme.
 This is accessed via the Leader sequence S, M.

+### Autocorrect Mode
+The keyboard contains a custom autocorrect dictionary and autocorrect mode that can be toggled via the leader sequence A, C.

 ## Lower: Numbers and Symbols
 ![Planck Lower Layout](planck-lower.png)